-The Office of the Police and Crime Commissioner (OPCC) works closely with a range of partners from all sectors to deliver the objectives in the Commissioner’s Police and Crime Plan.
-On occasion, this will involve the joint funding of specialist roles to drive forward partnership projects and initiatives, or to work on the behalf of a number of organisations towards joint objectives.
+The Office of the Police and Crime Commissioner (OPCC) works closely with a range of partners.
+We do this in order to deliver objectives in the Police and Crime Plan.

 Corporate Services with Cleveland Police

-The following roles deliver a range of services on behalf of both Cleveland Police and the OPCC, working on a joint collegiate basis across both organisations and in the spirit of effective partnership working and collaboration.
+The following staff deliver a range of services for both Cleveland Police and the OPCC.
+As a result, staff working across both organisations.

 Standards, scrutiny and complaints

-An Independent Custody Visitors scheme, commissioned by the PCC, makes sure people in custody are being treated fairly.
-It deals with complaints and concerns around the service.
+An Independent Custody Visitors scheme, commissioned by the PCC, makes sure people in custody are fairly treated.
+It also deals with complaints and concerns.

 Standards and Scrutiny Manager – Elise Pout